Master AI at Work · Free Framework Guide

 Tell AI exactly what to do

 The Task is the specific action you want AI to perform.
-Most people make their Task too vague — they ask for a "summary" when they mean a "3-bullet executive brief" or ask AI to "help with the email" when they mean "write a follow-up that reopens a stalled conversation."
+Most people make their Task too vague.
+They ask for a "summary" when they mean a "3-bullet executive brief" or "help with the email" when they need something far more specific.

-The more specific your Task, the more specific the output.
 "Write a follow-up email" is not a task.
-"Write a 4-sentence follow-up that acknowledges their budget concern, offers a smaller first engagement, and ends with a specific question" is a task.
+"Write a 4-sentence follow-up that reopens a stalled conversation and ends with a specific yes/no question" is a task.
+Specificity is everything.

 Task examples — weak vs. strong